AssaSch/itunes-apps-scraper/README.md

 # ITunes applications scraper

 ITunes scraper is written using node.js version 14.
+It consists of the main module "ITunesScraper" which uses modules "DataFetcher" and "DataAggregator".

 Main considerations:
 1. The main bottle-neck of this program is the http requests to get applications data, which node handles really well due to its async non-blocking architecture.